I am an Ole Miss Rebel. But before anything else, I am and always will be a Memphis girl.

 Freeze made it clear that he does not see this weekend’s game as a cakewalk, especially after Memphis held top-ranked UCLA to a tight game this season.
 It’s not a home game for the Tigers, but it’s not a long trip, either.
 Both teams should be well rested and prepared to face off at 6:30 p.m. for the first night game of the season.

 Teams across the country look for chances to knock off SEC opponents, and Memphis can taste that chance now.
 The Tigers are on the upswing after transferring to the AAC, but the Rebels have proven to be a dominating force on the field this season at 3-0.

 So, while everyone else is blowing off the Memphis game and prepping for Alabama (and hopefully College GameDay) Oct.
 4, I have my sights set on the Grove this Saturday, filled with Memphians and Rebels, and watching my home team battle with my alma mater.

 And I’ll be screaming Hotty Toddy all the way.

-Amelia Camurati is managing editor of HottyToddy.com and can be reached at email@example.com.
+Amelia Camurati is editor-in-chief of HottyToddy.com and can be reached at firstname.lastname@example.org.